 “Whether you’re a newbie or a pro, SiteGround makes a great web host choice as you get to enjoy efficiency, reliable uptime, flawless performance, outstanding support, class-leading security, and premium features regardless of which hosting plan you buy.”

 SiteGround has quite a few attractive features that makes it well worth considering if you’re in the market for a new web hosting provider.
+As part of our Siteground review we will look at some of their features which include:

 You can use the free SiteGround Migrator plugin we talked about earlier or pay for someone to migrate your website for you.
 Migration costs $30 per site, which is reasonable.